juliusvega998/zoneminder-gpu-cuda/README.md

 # Zoneminder Base with Cuda

-This project is a modified docker image of [zoneminder-base docker image](https://github.com/zoneminder-containers/zoneminder-base).
-The only change is that ffmpeg is compiled with cuda enabled and then updated zoneminder config to use that ffmpeg.
+This is a modified docker image of [zoneminder-base docker image](https://github.com/zoneminder-containers/zoneminder-base).
+The only change is that ffmpeg is compiled with cuda enabled and then updated zoneminder config.

 ## Disclaimer